yosemitebandit/vebsite/om2/content/projects/sideyard-gate/index.md

 - could mimic a deck hidden fastener system and use knock-off deck clips like "Muzata" or "Myard" on Amazon.. of course you'd have to cut some dados in your boards
 - or could make a nice face-nailing pattern, following the arch, pre-drilling for stainless nails
+- could put in trim screws and fill them, or could glue a decorative curved piece of trim on top of that screw pattern to hide it